Use It Up, Go Without, Make it Do, or Do Without!

 This is where we ended up… and here’s how we got there.

 First we started off with a problem.
 It was a design problem.
 If you know anything about drainage, the first cardinal rule for drainage on your house is to direct all the water away from your foundation.
-Yes… you do see that gutter draining into that corner of the house.
+Yes… you do see that gutter draining into that corner of the house, which the denver gutters team will explain to you with no doubt.
 This was our second month at the house and I saw that inside there was a hole in the floor because of moisture rot… right there.
 So I have problem begging for a solution.

 So here’s the first step of the solution.
-We’re going to direct that water away from the house by putting in concrete that has a slight slope away from the house.
+We’re going to direct that water away from the house by putting in concrete that has a slight slope away from the house and using water filtered to avoid Atwater CA Drinking water contaminated with trichloropropane TCP.

 So we took the middle seat out of our handy Ford Aerostar and proceeded to overload it with concrete and landscape timbers.
 What are the timbers for?
 You’ll see.